-In multiple locations within $VB{2.4}$ (Modeling, Residual Analysis and MLR Prediction), users can access a tab that allows them to view information for comparing observations to model fitted values or predictions (Figure 35).
+In multiple locations within VB 2.3 (Modeling, Residual and MLR Prediction tabs), users can access a subtab that allows them to view information for comparing observations to model fitted values or predictions (Figure 35).
 From this space, users can view four different pieces of data:

-- 1) A plot of fitted values/predictions versus observations: "Pred vs. Obs" - 2) A table summarizing model errors (false negatives/false positives) as the decision criterion (DC) varies across the range of the response variable: "Error Table: DC as CFU" - 3) A plot of the percent of probability of exceedance (calculated based on the current DC) for model predictions versus observations: "% Exc vs. Obs" - 4) A table summarizing model errors as the percent of probability of exceedance is varied: "Error Table: DC as % Exc"
+1) A plot of fitted values/predictions versus observations: "Pred vs. Obs"

+2) A table summarizing model errors (false negatives/false positives) as the decision criterion (DC) varies across the range of the response variable: "Error Table: DC as CFU"

+3) A plot of the percent of probability of exceedance (calculated based on the current DC) versus observations: "% Exc vs. Obs"

+4) A table summarizing model errors as the percent of probability of exceedance is varied: "Error Table: DC as % Exc"